MCluck90/foal-ts-monorepo/README.md

 For more information about each of the decisions made for this project, go check out the [ADRs](./.adrs) folder.

+## Workspaces

+To make it easier to work on a particular part of the application at a time, custom workspaces have been assembled.
+Open the workspace that makes the most sense for you or just load the entire project in to VS Code at once if you'd prefer.

 ## Creating New Packages

 To make it easier to create your own packages for each layer, there is a `new` script.
 The script takes in a package type (as defined by layer) and a name.
 It will take care of putting together the necessary boilerplate for you.